exercism/common-lisp/exercises/shared/.docs/help.md

-While Common Lisp doesn't care about indentation and layout of code, nor whether you use spaces or tabs, this is an important consideration for submissions to exercism.io.
+While Common Lisp doesn't care about indentation and layout of code, nor whether you use spaces or tabs, this is an important consideration for submissions to exercism.
 Exercism.io's code widget cannot handle mixing of tab and space characters well so using only spaces is recommended to make the code more readable to the human reviewers.
 Please review your editors settings on how to accomplish this.
 Below are instructions for popular editors for Common Lisp.

 ### VIM